KennethRoger/study-notes/mern/ReactJS/react.md

 5. **Paint**: The browser paints the visual elements on the screen.
 6. **Composite Layers**: The browser creates layers (if necessary) and composites them for display.

+# What All Process Happens When An Html File Is Opened

+1. ### HTML File Fetching

+    The browser requests the HTML file from the server (if hosted online) or the local filesystem.
+    The HTML file is downloaded or read by the browser.

+2. ### HTML Parsing & DOM Tree Construction

+    The browser parses the HTML file line by line.
+    As it parses, it constructs the DOM (Document Object Model) tree.
+The DOM is a structured representation of the HTML document in memory.
+        Each HTML element (e.g., <div>, <p>) becomes a node in the DOM tree.
+        Elements are nested inside one another based on their hierarchy in the HTML.

+3. ### CSS Parsing & CSSOM Tree Construction

+    If there are any <style> tags or external CSS files linked, the browser fetches and parses the CSS.
+    The parsed CSS is used to create the CSSOM (CSS Object Model), a tree structure similar to the DOM but for styles.
+        CSS rules are matched to corresponding DOM elements.

+4. ### Render Tree Construction

+    The browser combines the DOM and CSSOM to create the Render Tree.
+        The render tree contains only the nodes that need to be rendered on the screen (e.g., elements with display: none are excluded).
+        It associates visual information (like dimensions, color) with DOM nodes.

+5. ### Layout (Reflow)

+    The browser calculates the positions and sizes of all elements in the render tree.
+        This is called layout or reflow.
+        It ensures elements are placed correctly according to their styles (e.g., width, height, margin, etc.).

+6. ### Paint

+    Once the layout is calculated, the browser paints the pixels for each visible element on the screen.
+        This is when actual content like text, images, and borders get drawn.

+7. ### #Composite Layers

+    If the page has complex elements (e.g., animations, 3D transforms), the browser creates layers for those parts.
+        These layers are composited together to produce the final rendered page.

+Once all these steps are complete, the web page becomes visible to you.

 ## Performance Cost:

 Even small DOM changes can trigger expensive operations like reflow and repaint.